-Continuous test execution is an essential part of automation testing specially in regression run.
-If you need to start execution manually means your return of investment is not as good as needed.
+Continuous test execution is an essential part of automation testing, especially in regression run.
+If you need to start execution manually means your return on investment is not as good as needed.
 There are multiple ways to do this.
-Developers in many companies use Continuous Integration (CI) tool like Hudson, Rational Team Concert for building application multiple times in a day where codes are checked in from multiple location.
-You can use same feature of building application to perform testing as well.
+Developers in many companies use Continuous Integration (CI) tool like Hudson, Rational Team Concert for building application multiple times in a day where codes are checked in from multiple locations.
+You can use the same feature of building application to perform testing as well.
 You can build your own in-house application to perform the same task.
-I will give idea for the same at the end of the blog.
+I will give an idea for the same at the end of the blog.

 I use WebDriver for automation testing in .NET framework.
 I heard that many companies use Jenkins for CI and even for testing so thought to implement my tests written in C#.
-After some research on internet I was able to implement a basic skeleton for continuous testing.
-In order to understand and to customize Jenkins we will go Step by Step.
+After some research on the internet, I was able to implement a basic skeleton for continuous testing.
+In order to understand and to customize Jenkins, we will go Step by Step.

 - Download Jenkins.